-All the following Inca archaeological sites you can enter with the Tourist Ticket.
-There aren’t entrances to several areas, but there are roving inspectors to stamp your tickets.
-If you take a taxi or bus (take the Pisac bus and get off before Pisac) to the last site, you can easily walk the eight km/4.8 miles along the road and downhill back to Cuzco.
+All the following Inca archaeological sites can be entered with the tourist ticket: There aren’t entrances to several areas, but there are roving inspectors to stamp your tickets.
+If you take a taxi or bus (take the Pisac bus and get off before Pisac) to the last site, you can easily walk the eight kilometers (4.8 miles) along the road and downhill back to Cuzco.
 Locals wear their finest traditional clothes at each location, hoping to get paid for a photo or to sell their crafts.

-Rarely disappoints, located on a hill overlooking the city to the north, it is one of the Incas’ most impressive architectural feats.
-The enormous polygonal stone blocks are some of the finest stone masonries you will ever see.
+It rarely disappoints; it is one of the Incas’ most impressive architectural feats on a hill overlooking the city to the north.
+The enormous polygonal stone blocks are some of the finest stone masonries ever.

 Construction began in the 15th century and lasted almost 100 years, requiring thousands of men to complete it.
-The enormous limestone blocks weighing more than 300 tons were brought from as far as 20 miles away.
+The enormous limestone blocks, weighing more than 300 tons, were brought from as far away as 20 miles.

 It was used as both a fort and for religious and social activities.
 Much was torn down after the Conquest to be used for churches and other structures, so only about 20% of the original stonework is left standing.
 Sacsayhuaman’s most noteworthy aspects are the three-tiered zigzag fortifications that defend against attackers.
 Rodadero Hill, opposite the main fortress, once had three large towers, but the Spanish tore them down.
 There was room in the ramparts for an estimated 5,000–10,000 warriors and their supplies, which should give you an idea of how colossal the site was.